chrisalexander55/ecmascript-sass-webpack-starter/README.md

 ### Social Media Coverage

-If you need to share content tailored for social media platforms, the popular technically needy ecosystems  include:
+If you need to share content tailored for social media platforms, either statically or via a SPA page, the platforms covered include:

 * Facebook
 * Google